awsdocs/amazon-migrationhub-user-guide/doc_source/discovery-wt-discover.md

 The Discovery Connector is a VMWare appliance \(OVA\) and can only collect information about VMWare VMs\.

-You use a Discovery Connector because it lets you quickly assess your infrastructure using an tool that isn’t specific to any operation system, without having to install anything on the servers themselves\.
+You use a Discovery Connector because it lets you quickly assess your infrastructure using a tool that isn’t specific to any operating system, without having to install anything on the servers themselves\.

 **To discover resources using an agentless connector**

-1. If you are proceeding from Step 3 of [Perform Discovery and Then Migrate](gs-new-user-discovery.md), choose **Download connector**, else, in the navigation pane, under **Discover**, choose **Tools**\.
+1. If you are proceeding from Step 3 of [Perform Discovery and Then Migrate](gs-new-user-discovery.md), choose **Download connector**; else, in the navigation pane, under **Discover**, choose **Tools**, and then choose **Download connector**\.

-1. In the **Discovery Connector** box, choose **Deploy connectors**\.

-   1. These installation instructions may also be found [here](http://docs.aws.amazon.com/application-discovery/latest/userguide/setting-up-agentless.html)\.
+1. Deploy and configure the agentless connector by following the instructions specified in [Setting up Agentless Discovery](http://docs.aws.amazon.com/application-discovery/latest/userguide/setting-up-agentless.html) from the AWS Application Discovery Service User Guide\.

-1. After you have successfully installed the agentless connector, return to the Migration Hub console and navigate to the **Data Collectors** page\.
+1. After you have successfully installed the agentless connector, return to the **Data Collectors** page on the Migration Hub console and choose the refresh icon\.

 1. Select the check box of the connector\(s\) you want to start\.

 1. Choose **Start data collection**\.

-   1. To install additional connectors, choose **Deploy new Discovery Connectors**\.
+   1. To install additional connectors, repeat the above procedure\.

 ### Discovery Using the AWS Application Discovery Agent<a name="discovery-agent-wt"></a>